 - There is limited continuity covering long-range policy and market issues.

 The Future Fuels Outlook service avoids these issues by providing insight and intelligence that provides explanation, context and continuity across a range of intersecting and critical future fuels issues.
+Issues are covered on an integrated and global basis.

 Why You Need This Service